^

 Normally, the tear film has a three-layer structure.

-1. An oily "lipid" layer, which reduces evaporation, stabilizes the lacrimal film and provides a high optical quality of its surface.
-Lipids are produced by meibomian glands.
+1. An oily "lipid" layer that reduces evaporation, stabilizes the tear film, and ensures high optical quality of its surface.
+Lipids are produced by the meibomian glands.

-2. The water layer coming directly from the lacrimal gland.
+2. The aqueous layer comes directly from the lacrimal gland.

-3. Mucous layer, produced in the glands of the conjunctiva.
+3. A mucous layer produced in the glands of the conjunctiva.

 1. trachoma;